rosswintle/turbo-admin/readme.txt

 * Clicking outside the palette will close it
 * More prominent usage instructions
 * Detect existing Turbo Admin palette
+* Allow to run on front-end with limited capability

 = 0.1.4 =
 * Fix overlay